Specifications for the organisation of the Micro Cup – World Championship –

 10. Social Events

-Following social events shall be organised be the Organisation:
+Following social events shall be organised by the Organisation:

 a.
 Opening Ceremony